-If you want a dip as satisfying as hummus but without chickpeas, this creamy and flavorful recipe using cannellini beans will absolutely solve your cravings!
+If you want a dip as satisfying as hummus but without chickpeas, this creamy and flavorful bean dip recipe using cannellini beans and toasted sesame oil will absolutely solve your cravings!

 It is actually the case that just about any kind of bean can be used to make a hummus-type dip.
 Chickpeas are particularly hearty in texture though, which is why I think we love them the most for this dip.
 Therefore, if you’re trying to make something just as satisfying, you want to choose a bean that is very satisfying.

 What Kind Of Legume To Use Instead Of Chickpeas In Hummus

 I can tell you that Edamame works really well.
 I actually have a wonderful dip that uses frozen edamame.
 It ends up looking a lot like guacamole, (very green!) and so I leaned into it there and called it Edamole, and used some flavors you’d typically find in guac.

 Another bean that works really well in a satisfying thick, hummus-like dip is cannellini beans, sometimes called white kidney beans.
 That’s what I’ve gone with here.
 It’s rich and creamy, and of course, it’s garlicky too!

 Other beans that work well in a dip are black beans and pinto beans.
 I tend to give these more of a Mexican flavor when using them though.

 Actually, yes.
 People often prefer chickpeas cooked from dried for making hummus because of their texture.
 Canned cannellini beans have a smooth texture that actually works really well when turned into a dip.